Auto Insurance Glossary

 Material Damage

 Material damage refers to physical harm to a vehicle or property.
-Adjusters evaluate this damage, from minor scratches to major structural issues, to estimate repair costs and determine if the vehicle can be safely restored to its pre-accident condition.
+Adjusters evaluate damage ranging from minor scratches to major structural issues to estimate repair costs and determine if the vehicle can be safely restored to its pre-accident condition.

 Mechanical Breakdown Insurance

-This insurance covers repairs for mechanical failures not caused by accidents.
-Like an extended warranty, it is optional and covers gaps left by standard policies, which usually exclude wear and tear or mechanical issues.
+This optional coverage works like an extended warranty and covers gaps left by standard policies, which exclude wear and tear or mechanical issues.
 It can save you thousands on major repairs.

 Medical Claim Examiner